- Successful PhD (or MD) plus NTN and at least two years completed specialist training, but usually no more than two years after CCT.

 - Letter of support from senior investigator named as supervisor.

-- If a second institution or overseas visit is proposed, include letter of support from a senior investigator who will provide access to space, resources and scientific guidance for the duration of the stay.
+- If a second institution or overseas visit is proposed, include a letter of support from a senior investigator who will provide access to space, resources and scientific guidance for the duration of the stay.
 Please also ensure that the purpose of the visit is explained clearly, in terms of the duration, the research to be carried out and any training that will be acquired.

 - Pre-CCT applicants: a statement from the Postgraduate Dean, clearly explaining the type and amount of clinical training to be carried out during the fellowship.